timvisee/barbapappa/docs/specs/transactions.md

 - `id`: index
 - `mutation_id`: reference to the super mutation
 - `description`: description by the user
-TODO: move these to the super mutation?
-- `created_at`: time this magic mutation was created at
-- `updated_at`: time this magic mutation was last updated at

 ## Payment
 A payment defines a single transaction that is made through a third party payment service.